nickmoline/nickmoline.github.io/_posts/2009-04-24-internetcomputer-classics-dieing-off.md

 Yahoo didn&#8217;t waste any time in terminating the Community Leader program (a decision I always thought was a bad one, as the since of community was what made GeoCities great).

 Anyway, this is more rambly then most of my posts, so I&#8217;ll probably end up editing or deleting it later, but I wanted to do something fun.
 I just checked to make sure it&#8217;s true but my old geocities email address still works (after all these years), so drop me an email at it at <sttngfan@geocities.com> so I can enjoy it again just a little bit more before Geocities dies forever.

+<sup>*</sup> The cover photo wasn't actually from any real geocities site, instead it was a parody of GeoCities style fan sites created by Dreamworks for the movie _Galaxy Quest_.
+The site has been down for years, but you can [find it on the Wayback Machine](https://web.archive.org/web/20020413083055/http://www.galaxyquest.com/galaxyquest/index.html), Enjoy!